 In this article, we explain the different business licenses and permits a small business may need and best practices for staying compliant with rules and regulations.

-Determining what type of license you will need to legally operate can be challenging, especially since these can be issued by multiple authorities — federal, state, and local government.
+Regulated industries often require additional specialized licenses.
+Determining the exact licenses and permits you will need to legally operate can be challenging, especially since these can be issued by multiple authorities at the federal, state, and local levels of government.

 - Business operating license or general business license